celise88/Pathfinder/README.md

 ![logo](./static/PF.png)

 ## Purpose:
 #### This is a FastAPI web application designed to allow job-seekers to learn more about various occupations and explore their future career path.
 See below for details and page descriptions.
 If you like the app, please star and/or fork and check back for future releases.
-Please note that this is a work in progress and may yield unexpected job match results - we are currently moving away from using Cohere.ai's embedding model and have not yet found a replacement that achieves acceptable performance.

 ## To Access the App:
 https://huggingface.co/spaces/celise88/Pathfinder